 When a book is ‘sent to the printer’, it will be printed and bound, but not necessarily in the same building.
 Please review the printing and binding sections below and feel free to contact us if you have any questions.
 There is a lot to learn about printing and binding a book, and you probably don’t need to know it all, but it is important to have a basic understanding, and to work with people whom you trust.

 If the above terminology confuses you, you’re not alone.
-In simplest terms, the reason that publishing has become so accessible over the past few years is that digital printing technology (computer technology) has advanced sufficiently that we are now able to print single copies of books on high quality digital printers (commercial-grade laser printers — think ‘a fancy photocopier’).
+In simplest terms, the reason that publishing has become so accessible over the past few years is that digital printing technology (computer technology) has advanced sufficiently that we are now able to print single copies of books on high quality digital printers (“think ‘fancy photocopier’”).
 Gone are the days of having to invest thousands of dollars to print enough books to warrant using a traditional printer.

-A traditional printer is the type of printing process used by newspapers.
+A traditional printer is the type of printing process that was used by newspapers and the original printing companies.
 There were a few types of printing presses but basically, printing used to require the process of developing negatives (pictures of each page), then using plates, inks and skilled personnel to use large, expensive printing presses to apply inks to paper.
 You may have heard the term off-set web press, lithograph, etc. The cost to print a small quantity of books via traditional press is prohibitive.
 It was only cost effective (and still is) when printing a large run of books.
 The quality of a traditional press is arguably superior to its digital successor.
 In this type of printing, inks are soaked into the paper, providing a more durable and finer finish than is possible with digital printing (though this point is very debatable).

 Printing terminology and options